marcinwrochna/www-app/README.txt

 == License ==
 The code is licensed under the MIT license (without additional clauses).
-As permissive as it is, if you're still unwilling to comply, I probably won't sue you, I only expect you to kindly send an e-mail to mwrochna+www at gmail so I know my work is of some use.
+As permissive as it is, if you're still unwilling to comply, I probably won't sue you ;), I only expect you to kindly send an e-mail to mwrochna+www at gmail so I know my work is of some use.

 PHP/HTML/JS components used: